nickfairchild/nova-at-a-glance-card/README.md

 ![alt text](https://i.imgur.com/NwL30YX.png "Nova At a Glance Card")

+This Nova card displays a count for all of your resources.

 ## Installation

 You can install the package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer: